Hull Paragon Interchange: Naming

 The railway station is commonly known as Paragon Station, Hull Paragon or just Hull Station; National Rail refers to the station as Hull (HUL).
 The name originates from nearby Paragon Street, which was itself built in c.
 1802;the name dates back earlier.
 The Paragon Hotel public house, now the Hull Cheese, gave its name to the street and dates back as far as 1700.

 The station was opened as Hull Paragon Street on 8 May 1848 by the York and North Midland Railway; the North Eastern Railway used the name Hull Paragon, however, the Paragon suffix was used inconsistently over ninety years from its opening to 1948.

 Since the British Railways period, which commenced in 1948, the official name has been Hull, which excludes the Paragon suffix.

 The term Hull (Paragon) has also been used by Network Rail.
 Since redevelopment in 2007, the official name has been Paragon Interchange; however, as of 2012, timetables continued to use Hull, except when referring to bus services.

 The hotel has been known as the Station Hotel or Royal Station Hotel from its early history; after privatisation in the 1980s, the owners renamed it Royal Hotel.
 As of 2014, as part of the Mercure Hotels group, the hotel's official name is now the Mercure Hull Royal Hotel.

 In popular culture

-The station has been used as a filming location in the film Clockwise, in an episode of Agatha Christie's Poirot "The Plymouth Express" and in the comedy Only Fools and Horses episode "To Hull and Back".
+The station has been used as a filming location in the film Clockwise; while shooting actor John Cleese injured a knee chasing for a train.
+It has also appeared in an episode of Agatha Christie's Poirot "The Plymouth Express" and in the comedy Only Fools and Horses episode "To Hull and Back".
 In the 2024 film Blitz directed by Oscar winner Sir Steve McQueen, the station was used to replicate war time London Waterloo station.